sassoftware/viya4-iac-azure/README.md

 export TF_VAR_client_id="00000000-0000-0000-0000-000000000000"
 export TF_VAR_client_secret="00000000-0000-0000-0000-000000000000"
 ```
-Save this to a file you can source and use later, like `$HOME/.azure_creds.sh`
+Save this to a file that you can source and use later, for example `$HOME/.azure_creds.sh`

-#### Docker

-Create a file with these environment variables values, see [Terraform Azure Authentication](./docs/user/TerraformAzureAuthentication.md) for details.

-Example when using a Managed Identity:
+Example when using a Managed Identity and running the Docker container:

 ```bash
 # export the needed IDs and flags